-Evolvere first became part of the BioEscalator community for a short time in the summer of 2021.
-The company won OUBTs Biohackathon of that year, winning three months of lab space in our I-lab and a £1000 consumables budget.
+Evolvere Biosciences first became part of the BioEscalator community for a short time in the summer of 2021.
+The company won Oxford University Biotech Society's Biohackathon of that year, winning three months of lab space in the BioEscalator's Innovation Lab and £1000 consumables budget.
 Having the laboratory and business support of the BioEscalator allowed the company to obtain initial proof-of-concept results and seek further funding to commence the lead optimisation process.
-The company has now moved in as a fully fledged BioEscalator resident.
+The company has now moved in as a fully-fledged BioEscalator resident.

 By creating a platform for developing therapeutics that can out evolve bacteria, we want to change the way we think about treating bacterial infections and help prevent future epidemics.
 The current model of an infinite race between new antibiotics and the evolution of resistance induces reimbursement hurdles, which slow down the development of new antibiotics.
 The system fails to prevent deaths, which already total 700,000 annually.
 Our therapy could be game-changing”